techidaily/site-discord-videos/source/_posts/step-by-step-guide-converting-your-mp3-files-to-aac-format-both-online-and-offline.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2100534/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### Q2\.
+What is the best free WMA to MP3 converter?

+If you want to convert files without any limitations, then WonderFox Free HD Video Converter Factory Pro can be the best free WMA to MP3 converter for you.

+If you hope to convert files online, CloudConvert offers you a 1 GB file limitation and 25 conversions per day, which can be the best choice for you.

 ### Q3\.
 Does converting WMA to MP3 lose quality?